MingChen0919/gtgdocker/example_tools/findSRRs.md

 ## Edit XML command section

-We edit the shell script within the command section to collect all arguments.
+We edit the shell script within the command section.
+In Aurora Galaxy Tools, this shell script is only used to collect user inputs and any command line arguments.

 ![](images/command_section.png)